waawal/watched/README.md

 :octocat: http://waawal.github.com/watched/?#users/github

-I sometimes use the watch-functionality to bookmark interesting projects.
-When I go to my watched-list in order to find back to a project I vaguely remember it's very often difficult to find the right project only by looking at the list ofnames.
+I often use the watch-functionality to bookmark interesting projects.
+When I go back to my watched-list in order to find back to a project I vaguely remember it's very often difficult to find the right project only by looking at the list of names.
 That's why this project exists.
+- a watchlist with descriptions!

 * The table is sorted with https://github.com/joequery/Stupid-Table-Plugin
 * JSON-objects formatted with https://github.com/janl/mustache.js